davo1176/Group_17/README.md

 pip install pytest
 [Local LLM Prerequisite for 3rd page]

-The third page (3_llm_page.py) uses a local LLM from Ollama.
+The third page (3_Genre_Classifier.py) uses a local LLM from Ollama.

 Install ollama on your system following their instructions.
-Pull a model of your choice, e.g., llama2: bash
+Pull a model of your choice, e.g., llama2.
+In our case, the model works best with 'deepseek-r1:7b': bash
 Copy
 Edit
-ollama pull llama2
+ollama pull deepseek-r1:7b
 Make sure the Python package ollama is installed (add to requirements.txt if needed): bash
 Copy
 Edit
 pip install ollama
 Once installed, the third page can connect to your local model.
-If you do not set up Ollama, the third page may fail or display errors, but the other two pages (main_app.py and 2_chronological_app.py) should continue to work.
+If you do not set up Ollama, the third page may fail or display errors, but the other two pages (Movie_Analyzer.py and 2_Movie_Releases_Over_Time.py) should continue to work.

 Running the App
 After installing all dependencies: